heyandresdjc/4geeks/Lessons/array-and-loops/6.1-everything-is-awesome/instructions.md

 ```

 ## Instructions
+1. Create a function called `ZerosToYahoos()`
+1. Pass a single parametter to the this function.
-- use the `forEach` loop to find all the Zeros in this array and replace it with the string `"Yahoo"` index number
+1. Use the `forEach` loop to find all the Zeros in this array and replace it with the string `"Yahoo"` index number